vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

-First of all, with our new knowledge of the Vim runtime directory structure, we know that because this logic is specific to the `sh` filetype, we should put it in a filetype plugin in `~/.vim/after/ftplugin/sh/compilers.vim`.
+First of all, with our new knowledge of the Vim runtime directory structure, we know that because this logic is specific to the `sh` filetype, we should put it in a filetype plugin in `~/.vim/after/ftplugin/sh/compiler.vim`.
 There’s no point enabling switching between these two programs for any other filetype.

-After experimenting with the values for ``makeprg'` and `'errorformat'`, and running `:make` on a few Bash files and inspecting the output in the quickfix list with `:copen`, we find the following values work well:
+After experimenting with the values for ``makeprg'` and `'errorformat'`, and testing them by running `:make` on a few Bash files and inspecting the output in the quickfix list with `:copen`, we find the following values work well:

     makeprg=bash\ -n\ --\ %:S
     errorformat=%f:\ line\ %l:\ %m